-But if you haven’t been paying much attention, you may have missed a number of interesting features available already at Google Maps.
+But if you haven’t been paying much attention, you may have missed many interesting features available already at Google Maps.

 The fun thing about directions at Google Maps is that you can choose between driving a car, taking public transportation, riding a bike, or hoofing it on foot.
 Public Transport isn’t available where I’m at, but I checked the options to journey via foot and by bicycle.
 Each shows a slightly different path to DC, and include estimations of the time for the journey.

 If I drive, I’m shown three different routes, each taking a handful of minutes more than an hour.
-I can put in a departure time for public transit, but unfortunately there doesn’t seem to be a combination of bus, train, and/or boat between here and there.
-If I walk, directions for a 45 mile treck show up, with an estimate of 15 hours and three minutes (odd to include those minutes) from first step to last.
+I can put in a departure time for public transit, but unfortunately, there doesn’t seem to be a combination of bus, train, and/or boat between here and there.
+If I walk, directions for a 45-mile journey show up, with an estimate of 15 hours and three minutes (odd to include those minutes) from the first step to last.
 If I pedal, Google offers two options, each 10 miles longer than the walking path, but cutting the travel time down to 5 hours and 15 minutes.

 The map above does a good job of showing a section of a nearby road where a construction crew is funneling traffic into one lane while they widen a turn into two lanes.
 Chances are Google is grabbing mobile phone location and acceleration information from people driving down the road.